TheDataShed/python-presentation-talk/talk.md

 - Tried to build a factory pattern 😂 (and kind of succeeded?)
 - List comprehension
 - This UnitTest mocking is insane
-- Wtf is a "dunder method"
+- WTF is a "dunder method"

 ---